 The Colorado Enterprise Fund (CEF) is a non-profit lender specializing in loans up to $250,000 to support small business.
 CEF lends to start-up and existing businesses with rates/terms that vary and lending guidelines that can be more flexible than traditional banks.
 CEF administrators the Weld County Business Loan Fund which is only available to Weld based small businesses who meet CEF program underwriting criteria.
 Upon becoming a CEF borrower, an online community of expertise, knowledge sharing, resources, and referrals is available to help a business achieve peak performance.
 Advisory assistance includes bookkeeping, cash flow management, profitability analysis, technology issues, etc.

 This Weld business assistance program is designed to provide financial assistance by reducing upfront development costs (land use applications, building permits and some impact fees) for eligible small businesses locating or expanding in unincorporated, rural Weld County.
-The maximum award amount is $40,000 and based on new/retained job creation.
+The maximum award amount is $40,000 and is based on new/retained job creation.
 After consulting with the Small Business Development Center (SBDC), any business owner or tenant with 25 or fewer employees is eligible to complete the program application, which includes submittal of a business plan and forward to the Weld Planning Department for review.

 ESWC is funded by the Department of Labor and Employment, plus other federal programs, and provides a broad menu of customized labor services to employers – most at NO CHARGE.
-Services include Job Posting, Employee Recruitment, Screening and Referrals, Job Fairs, etc. Through their Assessment and Learning Lab, ESWC offers a flexible, self-paced learning alternative for employers’ interested in offering a variety of training including computerized instruction and GED 1/2018 preparation.
+Services include Job Posting, Employee Recruitment, Screening and Referrals, Job Fairs, etc. Through their Assessment and Learning Lab, ESWC offers a flexible, self-paced learning alternative for employers interested in offering a variety of training including computerized instruction and GED 1/2018 preparation.
 In addition, the Assessment and Learning Lab has a variety of behavioral trait assessments for job candidates.
 The On-the-Job Training Program (OJT) provides employers an opportunity to offset labor costs during the training period by up to 50% while assisting job candidates to acquire specific training.
 Federal tax credits may also be available for hiring a variety of special category job applicants.
 ESWC can determine if applicants meet federal guidelines and assist in program administration.
-ESWC is a key member of the Weld WORKS Labor Team which provides technical labor assistance to help employers quickly recruit, train and further develop their workforce.
+ESWC is a key member of the Weld WORKS Labor Team which provides technical labor assistance to help employers quickly recruit, train, and further develop their workforce.

-This business-led, free membership organization is designed to support Northern Colorado manufactures through Business Networking, Lunch and Learn Presentations, Industry Certification/Tools Information and Manufacturing Talent/Rocks, which introduces our future workforce to manufacturing careers by connecting them with tours of local manufacturers, school presentations, and internship opportunities, etc. This regional effort is led by business in partnership with economic development, education, and workforce development and is served by Board of Directors representing each group.
+This business-led, free membership organization is designed to support Northern Colorado manufactures through Business Networking, Lunch and Learn Presentations, Industry Certification/Tools Information and Manufacturing Talent/Rocks, which introduces our future workforce to manufacturing careers by connecting them with tours of local manufacturers, school presentations, and internship opportunities, etc. This regional effort is led by businesses in partnership with economic development, education, and workforce development and is served by a Board of Directors representing each group.
 This partnership focus is on two main industry sectors – Health and Wellness and Advanced Manufacturing.

 The Colorado Small Business Development Center Network (CSBDC) is dedicated to helping existing and new businesses grow and prosper in Colorado by providing free and confidential consulting and no- or low-cost training programs.
 The East/Central SBDC is located in Greeley and serves businesses in Weld County and eastern Colorado with a team of business experts ready to help you create and retain jobs, secure loans, increase sales, win government contracts, obtain certifications and more.
 The SBDC combines information and resources from federal, state and local governments with those of the education system and private sector to meet the specialized and complex needs of the small business community.